 Vice President, Communications & Event Coordination

 Michelle Perez has been employed at Nevada Humane Society since 2013 and currently serves as Events and Marketing Coordinator.
 In her time at NHS, Michelle has organized and led several successful fundraising events including the Duck Race and Festival held every year in downtown Reno.
 Her love of animals is matched only by her love of the performing arts.
 Michelle is originally from Southern California where she was heavily involved in theatre and dance.
 She has played important roles both on stage and behind the scenes.
-Since moving to Reno, she has been involved in projects with Reno Little Theater, Dr. Sketchy’s Anti Art School and The Potentialist Workshop and Piper's Opera House and Merry War Theatre Group.
+Since moving to Reno, she has been involved in projects with Reno Little Theater, Dr. Sketchy’s Anti Art School, The Potentialist Workshop and Piper's Opera House and Merry War Theatre Group.
 Michelle is also a dance student having studied ballet, tap, jazz, modern, belly dance, hip hop, Bhangra, and more.
 She currently studies Tahitian, Hula and Odissi.
 Ms. Perez enjoys reading and sewing when she is not dancing or working with animals.